The basis for the renovation

 History of the exhibition building – inmate block 17

-Block 17 was situated in the “main camp” of the camp complex at Auschwitz-Birkenau and comprised a cellar, ground floor, upper floor and an attic.
-According to surviving plans, Block 17 was constructed by inmates during the camp’s expansion from June 1941 onward.
-While the camp was under construction the blocks’ cellars were used as a store for foodstuffs and tools, a workplace for the commandos in charge of preparing meals and as workshops.
+Block 17 is situated in the “main camp” of the camp complex at Auschwitz-Birkenau and comprises a cellar, ground floor, upper floor and an attic.
+According to surviving plans, Block 17 was constructed by inmates during the camp’s expansion from June 1941 onwards.
+While the camp was under construction, the blocks’ cellars were used as a store for foodstuffs and tools, as a workplace for the labour divisions in charge of preparing meals and as workshops.

-The ground floors were used as a living area for inmates and were divided into four large dormitories, smaller washrooms and changing rooms and lavatories.
-The upper floor was divided into three areas: two large rooms served as living space for inmates and a smaller room was a snug for the “block elder”.
-The “block elder” was also an inmate and was responsible for ensuring that no one violated the block rules and regulations.
+The ground floors were used as a living area for inmates and were divided into four large dormitories, smaller washrooms, changing rooms and lavatories.
+The upper floor was divided into three sub-areas: two large rooms served as living space for inmates and a smaller room was a snug for the “block elder”.
+The “block elder” was also an inmate and responsible for ensuring that no one violated the block rules and regulations.

-According to archive material the attic space, which was also divided into three areas, was occasionally used by the block elder to carry out his punishments.
+According to archive material, the attic space, which was also divided into three sub-areas, was occasionally used by the block elder to carry out his beatings.
 However, it may have also been used as a living area for inmates.

-All levels were connected by a central staircase.
+All levels are connected by a central staircase.